Where to Turn for Mental Health

 you don't need to suffer and wonder what's wrong.
 Education and awareness have done

 much to erase the stigma once attached to mental illness.
 Still, many people don't

 seek help for mental health needs.

-or sleeping habits, that's a sign something may be going on.
+or eating or sleeping habits, that's a sign something may be going on.

 Symptoms to look for

 Feeling unable to cope with your day-to-day problems, work assignments, or usual household

 Being overwhelmed by a deep sense of sadness, hopelessness, or helplessness